Offered Pest Control Services

 Paper Wasps

 Paper wasps tend to be 1/2" long.
-Their color can vary from dark brown to reddish orange, and they have black wings with yellow markings.
+Their color can vary from dark brown to reddish-orange, and they have black wings with yellow markings.
 They have a long slender body shape, with long legs.
 Their nests tend to be located in sheltered areas, such as door frames, windowsills, open pipes, under eaves, beneath decks or porches, and inside shrubs.
 The nest’s defining feature is its shape which tends to look like an umbrella.
 Their nest also displays exposed combs.

 Identifying Bees in Milwaukee

-Bumble Bees
+How to Identify Bumble Bees

-Honey Bees
+How to Identify Honey Bees

 At Home Remedies For Bee and Wasp Infestations